tdietzel/MadLibs/README.md

 - [Contact](#contact)

 ## About
-*ABOUT SECTION*
+The primary functionality of the application is to provide users with interactive Mad Libs experiences.
+Users can choose from different Mad Libs themes, such as "Road Trips" or a "Christmas Mad Lib theme," and fill in various parts of speech to create humorous and entertaining stories.

-The primary functionality of the application is *FILL IN*...:
+## Features
--
+- **Theme Selection**: Users can choose from different Mad Libs themes, including "Road Trip" and "Christmas."
--
+- **Dynamic Story Generation**: The application dynamically generates stories based on user input for nouns, verbs, adjectives, adverbs, and more.
--
+- **Multiple Mad Libs**: The application supports multiple Mad Libs scenarios, providing users with a variety of storytelling experiences.

 ## Technologies Used
 - **Language**: C#